Zivi/pinPointer/README.md

 Mobile-friendly pinball locator webapp.
-Built in react using the pinball mapper API.
+Built in react using the Pinball Map API.